Sometimes Twitter surprises me with potentially inspiring tweets. Like this one:

 It wasn’t the silence that scared Lethe.
 She loved silence.
 Craved it.
 But it had ghosted her and had been replaced with the chatter of gods.
 The only way to silence the Elder Gods’ garrulous gibbering was with constant movement . . . or pain.

 Monique L. Desir was born and raised in Florida.
-She's a full-time reading teacher who hasn’t quite figured out how to escape the Sunshine State and is surviving and thriving within its alligator-infested clutches with her husband and three sons.
+She's an educator who hasn’t quite figured out how to escape the Sunshine State and is surviving and thriving within its alligator-infested clutches with her husband and three sons.
 The daughter of West Indian parents (Haitian father, Jamaican mother), she loves learning about different cultures, languages and people.
-She binge-watches forensic television shows and Soca dances until she glows, so she can have seconds on cake.
-Her stories have been published in FIYAH Literary Magazine, Nightlight Podcast, Colorism Essays and Poems anthology Volume 2, and Rivière Blanche's 2019 Dimension Uchronie short story anthology.
+She binge-watches forensic television shows and Soca dances until she glows!
+Why?
+So she can have seconds on cake!
+Her stories have been published in FIYAH Literary Magazine, Nightlight Podcast, Colorism Essays and Poems anthology Volume 2, and Rivière Blanche's 2019 Dimension Uchronie short story anthology, and forthcoming in The Dread Machine.
 Find her on Twitter @moniquedesir.